46. Another Look at the Kalman Filter#

 print(Σ_t[:, :, -1])

-Evidently, entries in the conditional covariance matrix become smaller over time.
+Evidently, the conditional variances become smaller over time.

 # Create a grid of points for contour plotting